toryas/serverless-bucket-notification-plugin/README.md

 ## Upadate v2.0.0

- - Add support for multiples buckets to set notification
+ - Add support to set notification in multiple buckets

 ## How to use